tonykunda/autorecon/readme.md

 * subfinder
 * webkit2png

+For the python, run `pip install requests netaddr`

 Bower is required to install the things needed for the webapp.
 Open the projects/webapp folder and run `bower install`

 Or, run install.sh (coming soon)